-This proxy also covers all shares for which the undersigned has the right to give voting instructions to Vanguard Fiduciary Trust Company, Trustee of the Federal Signal 401(k) Retirement Savings Plan (the "Plan").
+This proxy also covers all shares for which the undersigned has the right to give voting instructions to Vanguard Fiduciary Trust Company, Trustee of the Federal Signal Corporation Retirement Savings Plan (the "Plan").
 This proxy, when properly executed, will be voted as directed.
 If voting instructions are not received by the proxy tabulator by 11:59 P.M.
-ET on April 25, 2019 you will be treated as directing the Plan's Trustee to vote your shares held in the Plan in the same proportion as the shares for which the Trustee has received timely instructions from others who do vote.
-The meeting will be held at the Regency Towers Conference Ctr.
-1515 West 22nd Street, Oak Brook, IL 60523.
+ET on April 16, 2020 you will be treated as directing the Plan's Trustee to vote your shares held in the Plan in the same proportion as the shares for which the Trustee has received timely instructions from others who do vote.
+The meeting will be held virtually via the Internet at www.virtualshareholdermeeting.com/FSS2020 and in person at the Regency Towers Conference Center, 1515 West 22nd Street, Oak Brook, IL 60523.

-Address change e/comments:
+Addre ss change/comments: